sushantsahu1987/dearie-work-log/README.md

 - [ ] Learn prisma
 - [x] Take lisa to hospital
 - [ ] Practice in difference & lack of compassion for humans
+- [ ] Write about planned adventure trip to iceland

 #### *4th Thu, May 2023*
 - [ ] Delete Astrovim